lightheaded/tom.readme/README.md

 **I like experimenting in the kitchen.** Cooking my own delishes is a great way to let the brain rest.
 And there's a nice reward in the end.

 **I code for fun.** Outside of my main job I occasionally accept an interesting freelance project (mainly to learn new stuff).
-I also try to make my life easier by writing tools for my own use (and hopefully some day open source).
+I also try to make my life easier by writing tools and scripts for my own use (and hopefully some day open source).

 **My dad was an electrics engineer.** This appears to be genetic, because I am drawn to putting together drones, soldering together crazy things using microcontrollers, Raspberry Pis or car parts.